stefanthoss/stefandroid-blog/_posts/2021-02-08-encrypt-usb-drive-with-luks.md

 ---
 layout: post
-title: "Encrypt a USB drive with LUKS"
+title: "Encrypt a USB Drive with LUKS on Linux"
+description: "Linux Unified Key Setup (LUKS) makes it easy to encrypt a removable USB drive on Linux and protect your data."
 tags: linux encryption
 ---